Notes on migrating a Bluesky account

 This fetches, compiles, and installs the goat tool:

-This adds the path where compiled Go binares to the system lookup path:
+This adds the path where compiled Go binaries are stored to the system lookup path:

 export PATH=$PATH:$HOME/go/bin

 Now we can get some information about the account.
-Before I started the migration process, I decided to add a recovery key to my account/DID document, just to be safe (also to get a feel for how this works), see the guide already mentioned above.
+Before I started the migration process, I decided to add a recovery key to my account/DID document, just to be safe (and also to get a feel for how this works).
+See the guide already mentioned above.

 goat account login -u fry69.dev -p '[old_pw]'

-This commands give an overview of the statue of the account, included if it is active, how many records/blobs it references:
+This command gives an overview of the status of the account, including whether it is active and how many records/blobs it references:

 $ goat account status